Word Family - Justice

 • Proto-Indo-European *Hyéh₂gʷus young, youthful

-• Proto-Indo-European *Hyéh₂gʷyōs younger comparative
+• Proto-Indo-European *Hyéh₂gʷyōs younger

 • Italic *jeɣʷjōs

-• Oscan 𐌉𐌄𐌝𐌉𐌔 ieíis the Younger? descendant of the Youth? (a Samnite family name) [2]
+• Oscan 𐌉𐌄𐌝𐌉𐌔 ieíis a Samnite family name: the Younger? descendant of the Youth?
+[2]

 • Latin Iegius [2]